An orange peel and DOI meter allows for controlled coating brilliance and gloss

 Two key aspects of coating appearance are smoothness and brilliance.
 Consumers look for a glossy finish from a top quality product, and deviations from this are associated with poor quality or workmanship.
 DOI (Distinctness Of Image) and orange peel are vital elements of the brilliance and smoothness of a coating.
 DOI is the measure of the clarity of reflected images on a glossy surface, while orange peel is a description of texture – literally, a finish develops a texture like that of orange peel.
 An orange peel and DOI meter is a vital tool for optimising and controlling a coating finish.

-In this article we look at the orange peel and DOI meter, how it works, and the companies and products available in the UK.
+In this article we look at the orange peel and DOI meter (or DOI and orange peel meter), how it works, and the companies and products available in the UK.

 Traditionally orange peel was tested uses a series of panels with varying degrees of orange peel as a comparison.
 Clearly this method is time consuming and not highly accurate.
 Distinctness Of Image is a measurement parameter developed in order to be able to express orange peel degrees numerically.
 By measuring the clarity of reflected images you can measure the smoothness of a surface.
 The higher the degree of orange peel, the less clear the reflections.
 When we focus on the reflected image, we evaluate the image forming quality (DOI).
 When we focus on the surface itself, we see the structural form of the coating (orange peel).